tpaschalis/tpaschalis.github.io/_posts/2020-11-23-golang-plugins.markdown

 description: "Don't do this kids"
 ---

-For today's edition of [things you should never use in Go, but are fun to know about](https://tpaschalis.github.io/golang-linknames/), we have Go *plugins*!
+On today's edition of [things you should never use in Go, but are fun to know about](https://tpaschalis.github.io/golang-linknames/), we have Go *plugins*!
 As is the case with CGO, they make use of the dynamic linker which rules out static binaries.

 Plugins were introduced back in early 2017 with Go 1.8, and allow loading code dynamically at run time.
 A special [build mode](https://golang.org/cmd/go/#hdr-Build_modes) enables compiling packages into shared object (.so) libraries, and the [plugin package](https://golang.org/pkg/plugin/) implements loading and symbol resolution.

-So in one sentence, a plugin is a `main` package with exported functions and variables, that has been built with
+So in one sentence, a plugin is a `main` package with exported functions and variables, built with
 ```bash
 go build -buildmode=plugin
 ```

-The helper package contains only two types and two methods;
+The helper package has only two types and two methods;
 - `Plugin` which represents a loaded Go plugin, with
 - `plugin.Open` which opens a Go plugin and
 - `plugin.Lookup` which searches for a symbol via its name, in a threadsafe manner